The Commissioners

 John McBurney

 John McBurney is an experienced solicitor practicing in Northern Ireland.
 He qualified in 1979 and has significant experience in major litigation, commercial transactions, conveyancing and estate management.
 He has supported victims and survivors of the Troubles in his legal work.
 John was one of three persons tasked by the First and deputy First Ministers in December 2015 to make recommendations for a strategy to disband paramilitary groups and was subsequently nominated to the Commission by the Executive to report on progress towards that goal.
+In March 2023, John was appointed an independent member of a DUP-appointed consultation group/panel to report on views about the Windsor Framework.

 Monica McWilliams

 Monica McWilliams is an academic and former politician.
 She is a graduate of Queen’s University Belfast and the University of Michigan, and was Professor of Women’s Studies and Social Policy at the Ulster University where she holds the position of Emeritus Professor.
 She co-founded the Northern Ireland Women’s Coalition and led its negotiating team in the multi-party talks leading up to the Good Friday Agreement.
 She was elected to the Legislative Assembly in Northern Ireland from 1998 – 2003.
 She was Chief Commissioner of the Northern Ireland Human Rights Commission from 2005– 2011 and is the Chairperson of Interpeace, an international NGO based in Geneva.
 She has published widely on women, peace and security, and on violence against women in conflict societies.
 She was one of three persons appointed in 2011 to a Prison Reform Oversight Group advising the Northern Ireland Department of Justice.
 Monica was one of three persons tasked by the First and Deputy First Ministers in December 2015 to make recommendations for a strategy to disband paramilitary groups and was subsequently nominated to the Commission by the Executive to report on progress towards that goal.
+Monica works with a number of charities: she is a Trustee for David Ervine Foundation (for disadvantaged children) and the John and Pat Hume Foundation (for peaceful change), and is patron of WAVE Trauma Centre (for people affected by the Troubles/conflict in Northern Ireland).
+Monica sits on the Governance Board of Operation Kenova.
+She published a book entitled Stand Up, 81 Speak Out: My Life Working for Women's Rights, Peace and Equality in Northern Ireland and Beyond, and she contributes to capacity building work with women in a range of countries.
+She continues to engage in events, and working groups, at home and abroad on matters relating to equality and rights, legacy, the future of Northern Ireland and to support peace and reconciliation.
+Monica was nominated to the Commission by the Executive.

 Tim O’Connor